Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 }
 ```

-On line 2 we specify `jest-puppeteer` preset, which will allow us to use Puppeteer with Jest.
+On line 2 we specify `jest-puppeteer` preset, which will allow us to use Jest with Puppeteer.
 In `globals` we declare variables, which will be available in our whole test suite.
 And in `testMatch` we are only saying in which folder and for which files Jest should be looking for.

 #### Configuration for jest-puppeteer preset
 * create `jest-puppeteer.config.js` file in the root of the project and use this code: